efedoganay/swiftui-pfd-simulator/README.md

-# ✈️ SwiftUI PFD Simulator
+# SwiftUI Primary Flight Display Simulator ✈️

 A realistic **Primary Flight Display (PFD)** simulator built entirely with SwiftUI.
 This app replicates the core instruments found in modern aircraft cockpits, using real device motion data to simulate pitch, roll, and heading.